ydhamija96/Atomic-Styleguide/README.md

 This documentation is incomplete (obviously).
 If necessary, I'll update it.
 Also, this project was not deemed high priority.
 It was mostly done for fun.
 I would not be surprised if there are bugs.

+# TL;DR (Too long; didn't read):

+This generates a complete, automated, always-up-to-date styleguide for developers and designers to use.

+The importance of a styleguide is to ensure consistent style of components in a single page, among multiple pages in the same website, and among multiple websites that are related.

+As an example, a university has a bunch of different schools.
+All of those schools have their own websites.
+All of those websites share a similar design.
+You bet the university has a styleguide to act as a guideline for these websites.
+This program will automatically generate that styleguide from a pre-existing repository.
+And, when an update is made to the design, the styleguide will reflect that <bold>instantly</bold>.

 # Explanation:

 This is an automated styleguide generator for atomic web design.
 It takes a BitBucket repo containing individual components and templates, and